Oungseik/Oungseik/README.md

 - 👀 I’m interested in Computer Science and Mathematics.
 - 🌱 I’m currently learning ️Functional Programming, Type-system, Domain Driven Design and Operating System.
 - 🎓 Studied Mathematics at Mawlamyine University and graduated at February, 2019.
+-  My programming advanture started from August, 2019.
+Targeting to be a Data Scientist but, now I'm a full-stack developer.
 - ⚡️ I love to mess myself with Linux stuffs like, ricing window-manager, installing and configuring ArchLinux and NixOS.

 <br>